January 11, 2018

 - Facilitate durable solutions.

-In parallel, the preliminary identification of elements relevant for shaping qualitative and quantitative indicators was finalized.
-All this preliminary process was carried out in extensive consultation with leading experts in the sector, namely IRC, World Refugee Council, CARE International, and others.
+In parallel, the preliminary identification of elements relevant for shaping qualitative and quantitative indicators was finalized, in consultation with leading experts.
 UNHCR officials have been extensively involved in discussions regarding the analytical framework, indicators and the methodological approach.
-In May 2017 DARA hosted a focus group in Madrid including expert representatives from relevant institutions in the sector such as the Oxford Refugee Studies Center, the German Development Institute (DIE) , the The European Council on Refugees and Exiles (ECRE) , the Refugee Law Reader, the German Development Institute (DIE) , Bertelsmann Stiftung, International Association for the Study of Forced Migration (IASFM) the National Integration Evaluation Mechanism (NIEM PROJECT).
-Bertelsmann Stiftung.
+In May, 2017 DARA hosted a focus group in Madrid which included expert representatives from relevant institutions in the sector, such as the Oxford Refugee Studies Center, the German Development Institute (DIE), the The European Council on Refugees and Exiles (ECRE) , the Refugee Law Reader, Bertelsmann Stiftung, International Association for the Study of Forced Migration (IASFM) and the National Integration Evaluation Mechanism (NIEM PROJECT).

-Currently the RRI in its pilot phase that involves defining, evaluating and eventually adapting the indicators comprised in the index.
+Currently, the RRI is in the pilot phase which involves defining, evaluating and eventually adapting the indicators comprised in the index.
 This phase also includes further consultation on the indicators with a broad range of experts, followed by data collection, review, calibration and validation processes for those countries covered in the pilot phase.